Swiss Red Cross

-The Swiss Red Cross (German: Schweizerisches Rotes Kreuz, French: Croix-Rouge suisse, Italian: Croce Rossa Svizzera, Romansh: Crusch Cotschna svizra), or SRC, is the national Red Cross society for Switzerland.
+The Swiss Red Cross (German: Schweizerisches Rotes Kreuz, French: Croix-Rouge suisse, Italian: Croce Rossa Svizzera, Romansh: Crusch Cotschna svizra), or SRC (SRK in German, CRS in French and Italian), is the national Red Cross society for Switzerland.

 The SRC was founded in 1866 in Bern, Switzerland.
 In accordance with the Geneva Red Cross Agreement and its recognition through the International Red Cross and Red Crescent Movement, it is a member of the International Federation of Red Cross and Red Crescent Societies.
 The SRC is Switzerland's oldest and largest relief agency, made up of 24 cantonal leagues, five rescue organizations, three foundations and two societies.

 History

 Foundation and first year

 The Swiss Red Cross was established on 17 July 1866 at the instigation of Federal Councillor Jakob Dubs and the Red Cross members Gustave Moynier and Guillaume-Henri Dufour.
-After its foundation, the SRC named itself as an "aid organisation [Hülfsverein] for Swiss soldiers and their families".
+After its foundation, the SRC named itself an "aid organisation [Hülfsverein] for Swiss soldiers and their families".

 Building the national organisation was, however, full of difficulties.
-For one thing, there was very little consistency in the organisation of Switzerland at the federal level at this time, and for another the organisation was hindered by political and confessional arguments.
+For one thing, there was very little consistency in the organisation of Switzerland at the federal level at this time, and for another, the organisation was hindered by political and confessional arguments.
 Also, Switzerland's neutrality and the existence of the International Committee of the Red Cross as an institution in Swiss civil society posed further difficulties.